Stangl Pottery: Stangl Pottery

 Upon Fulper's death in 1928, Stangl became president of the company and only the Stangl Pottery line was produced after 1935.
 From 1929 and onward, the pottery had the marking Stangl or Stangl USA.
 In addition to dinnerware, Stangl was known for its line of bird figurines which were sold from the 1940s to the 1970s.
 The bird figurines were called the Birds of America series and their designs were based on illustrations by John James Audubon.
 The designs of Stangl dinnerware were created by Kay Hackett, and featured folk art designs based on Pennsylvania Dutch motifs and nature such as fruit, garden flowers, and thistles.
 Stangl contributed to the World War II effort by teaching basic techniques to local women so that the company could produce red clay dinnerware.
 Both the carvers and painters put their initials on the back of the dinnerware.

 The company's name was changed to Stangl Pottery in 1955, but the company's dinnerware had the Stangl mark from 1930.
 When Stangl died in 1972, the company's assets were sold to Frank Wheaton, Jr., the owner of Wheaton Industries.
 The pottery was produced until 1978 when Pfaltzgraff bought the rights and the rest of the assets were liquidated.
 Stangl's products are still collectible, and sought-after items include the bird figurines, milk jugs, and creamers.
 The original Flemington, New Jersey, location and showroom were bought in May 2011 to make space for a restaurant, a studio, and an art gallery.

+Trenton factory

+In the early 1970s, the Historic American Engineering Record program documented the Trenton factory: "The Anchor (Stangl) Pottery Company is a surviving example of a clay processing plant, involved in the making of flatware before the age of automation.
+At the time of documentation the jiggerman still made the pieces by using a forming tool to spread the clay evenly in the plaster molds.
+Belt run clay mixers and pug mills, as well as filter presses can still be found at Stangl."